MattGhafouri/EFBulkInsertBenchmark/README.md

-# EF Bulk Insert Benchmark
+# .Net Bulk Insert Benchmark

 In this project, I have implemented bulk insert in different ways and elapsed time was calculated for every technique.